Investigators look into possible link between two Sedgwick County shootings

-SEDGWICK COUNTY (KSNW)- After finding similar evidence at two shooting scenes, the Sedgwick County Sheriff’s Office is investigating further to see if the two crimes are possibly connected.
+SEDGWICK COUNTY, Kan.
+(KSNW) – After finding similar evidence at two shooting scenes, the Sedgwick County Sheriff’s Office is investigating further to see if the two crimes are possibly connected.

 Deputies said on Sunday (Feb.
 9), two horses were shot at a property on S. Tyler.